Welcome to Alive and Aware Practice.

 A wA white female mindfulness coach is seated in a chair across from a white man on a couch.
 They are both smiling.

-Three Key Aspects of Focusing
+Three Key Aspects

 • engaged, accepting inner attention